coralproject/coralproject-site-2016/about.md

 ![Marc Lavallee]({{"/images/team/lavallee.jpg" | prepend: site.baseurl}})

 ### Marc Lavallee, Head of Story[X] at The New York Times
 I'm an executive director at The New York Times, and the head of Story[X], the newsroom’s research and development group.
-Prior to joining The Times in 2011, I developed news apps, content management systems and other Web site features at NPR, The Washington Post, The Boston Globe, and National Journal.
+Prior to joining The Times in 2011, I worked at NPR, The Washington Post, The Boston Globe, and National Journal.

 &nbsp;
 &nbsp;